 ▲ CAUTION: Strip stranded conductors carefully; do not damage the strands.
 This will weaken the conductor.
 Do not nick conductors when stripping away the insulation.
-Nicking stresses the conductor and can cause the conductor to break.
+Nicking stresses the conductor and can cause it to break.
 This type of damage may not be apparent and failure can occur later without warning.

-3.3.9 Network wiring - Profibus DP/PA installation
+3.3.7.3 Network wiring - Profibus DP

-Profibus DP is based on RS 485 communication.
+Profibus DP is based on RS-485 communication.
 The standard EN 50170 specifies the cable for use with Profibus DP.